sobitp59/my-blogs/clepcvf9d000109l74owofk8n.md

 Variables declared using *const* have the same block scope as variables declared using *let*.
 However, variables declared using *const* have a more restrictive scope than variables declared using *let*.

-We cannot redeclare a variable declared using const within the same block, while variables declared using let can be redeclared within the same block.
+We can neither redeclare nor we can re-assign variables declared using const within the same block, although variables declared using let can be re-assigned but cannot be re-declared within the same block.

 ```javascript
 if(true){